-Dr. Farrell's role as our founder and chief executive officer for more than 20 years provides him with a unique and deep understanding of our operations, technology and industry.
+Dr. Farrell's role as our founder and chief executive officer for more than 20 years provides him with a unique and deep understanding of our operations, technology, and industry.
 In addition, his background reflects significant executive experience with other publicly-held medical technology companies and public company governance experience and training.
 These experiences and skills led our board to the conclusion that he should serve as a director.

-Harjit Gill has served as ResMed's director since November 2018, and is a member of its compensation committee.
+Harjit Gill has served as ResMed's director since November 2018, and is a member of our audit and compensation

 Ms. Gill is CEO of the Asia Pacific Medical Technology Association (APACMed), the first and only regional association to provide a unified voice for the medical device, equipment, and in-vitro diagnostics industry in Asia Pacific.
-Since 2016, she has been an advisor to Delmedica Investments, a Singapore-based company focused on respiratory healthcare and inventors of the X-Halo breath thermometer.
-She is also a member of the board of directors of Apollo Education and Training, a private company providing English teaching in Vietnam, where she has served since 2017.
-She is the current Chapter Chair Gold of the YPO Singapore Chapter.
+Since 2019 she has also been a member of the Innovation Board of Directors at MAS Holdings one of the largest apparel manufacturers in South East Asia with 53 manufacturing facilities in 17 countries and 93,000 employees.
 From 2015 to 2016, Ms. Gill served as chief operations and marketing officer for HTC, Taiwan (OTCMKTS: HTCKF).
 From 1990 to 2015, she worked for Royal Philips (NYSE: PHG) in various roles.
 From 2012 to 2015, she was executive vice president and chief executive officer for Philips ASEAN & Pacific, based in Singapore, responsible for Healthcare/Lighting and Consumer Lifestyle.
 From 2009 to 2012, she was senior vice president of International Sales, and from 2006 to 2009, was vice president of Asia for Philips Consumer Lifestyle Products.
 Before 2006, she held progressive roles in the Netherlands, Hong Kong, Dubai, and Singapore for Consumer Electronics.
+From 2012 to January 2018, Ms. Gill served as a board member of the National University of Singapore, Entrepreneurship Committee.